Fee increases at Culpeper Solid Waste Transfer Station go into effect Dec. 1

-The Culpeper County Board of Supervisors has approved a raise in fees for its Solid Waste Transfer station which is scheduled to become effective on December 1.
+The Culpeper County Board of Supervisors has approved a raise in fees for its Solid Waste Transfer station which is scheduled to go into effective on Dec.
+1.

-The decision would see all services on the station’s fee schedule rise across the board at 5 percent for tipping fees, tire disposal, Freon recovery and non-friable asbestos collection.
+The decision would see all services on the station’s fee schedule rise across the board at 5% for tipping fees, tire disposal, Freon recovery and non-friable asbestos collection.

 Raising the fees came as a recommendation from the county’s public works committee to offset a contractually-obligated annual increase between Culpeper and Republic Waste.
-That increase would raise tipping fees from $55 to $57.75 per ton, Culpeper had set a fee increase prior to this decision which became effective on March 1, 2022.
+That increase would raise tipping fees from $55 to $57.75 per ton.
+Culpeper had set a fee increase prior to this decision which went into effect on March 1.

 This rate increase would put Culpeper County’s tipping fee higher than Orange County’s which is $52 per ton and less than the fee of nearby Fauquier County’s $64.58 per ton.